antriksh968/ThreatHunting/RedLine_Lab.md

 Q5- What is the attacker's IP address?

-If we want to know more about the network info and display network connections, including open ports, IP addresses, and associated processes, we will use the “netscan” plugin python3 vol.py -f /media/sf_kali_labs_data/RedLine/MemoryDump.mem windows.netscan | grep -E "5896"
+If we want to know more about the network info and display network connections, including open ports, IP addresses, and associated processes, we will use the “netscan” plugin

+python3 vol.py -f /media/sf_kali_labs_data/RedLine/MemoryDump.mem windows.netscan | grep -E "5896"
 ![image](https://github.com/antriksh968/cyberdefenders/assets/74059350/6b0ec66a-24f8-43b1-b764-339f3c07d1c5)

+we can see above the address associated with the process is 77.91.124.20

+Q6- Based on the previous artifacts.
+What is the name of the malware family?

+Q7- What is the full URL of the PHP file that the attacker visited?